2022 — [re]struō

 Transposing this ambiguity in the setting of an elementary school currently being renovated resonates thanks to its intriguing acoustic properties and paradoxical affinity to the uncanny eeriness of an abandoned building.
 By analogy, the symbol of youth embodies futurity.

 The school was sonically scouted the with an RF analyzer and condenser microphones.
-The bandwidth in which the RF detector operates mostly consists of wi-fi, cellular and other communications protocols facilitating communication.
+The bandwidth in which the RF detector operates mostly consists of wi-fi, cellular and other protocols facilitating communication.

 Depending on the location within the school the antenna's orientation, the modulating signal varied from poly-rhythmic periodic clicks, sustained harmonic clouds and erratic noisy bursts.